The Automation Audit: Recover the 12 Hours You're Still Doing Manually for $110K–$140K Operators

 After: 8 proposals monthly × 0.6 hours = 4.8 hours

-Revenue grew $96K → $118K in 4 months.
-Same team size.
-The bottleneck was Maya’s proposal calendar, which blocked sales velocity.
+Revenue grew from $96K to $118K in 4 months with the same team size, and the real bottleneck was Maya’s proposal calendar blocking sales velocity.

-Capturing leads, qualifying prospects, nurturing sequences, and follow-up coordination.
-The gap between inquiry and booked call.
+Capturing leads, qualifying prospects, nurturing sequences, and follow-up coordination—the entire gap between inquiry and a booked call.

-Derek’s $89K/month course business had strong inbound, weak follow-up.
-40% of leads never got a response within 48 hours because follow-up was manual.
+Derek’s $89K/month course business had strong inbound but weak follow-up, and 40% of leads never got a response within 48 hours because follow-up was manual.

 Revenue impact: $89K → $103K in 90 days (same traffic, better conversion)